Add a reminder from another app on Mac

 Use a link: If there’s a link below the reminder title, double-click the link.

 To return a FaceTime call from a reminder you created when you declined an incoming call, click the link in the reminder.
-See Answer calls in FaceTime.
+See Return recent or missed FaceTime calls.